-The biggest shock swimmers face when transitioning to outdoor, open water swimming is how freezing cold the water is.
+The biggest shock swimmers face when transitioning to outdoor, open water swimming is how freezing cold the water is without the appropriate gear.
 A period of acclimatization is required for you to perform at the same level you’re used to.

 Due to how cold it is outside, most open water swimmers wear lots of insulating gear.
 That means full body wetsuits, gloves, booties, swim caps or hoods, the whole shebang.
 You’ll want to cover up as much of your skin with insulating neoprene gear so that you don’t get hypothermia.

 Neoprene swimwear is more effective the thicker it is, so for example a 5 mm wetsuit provides greater insulation than a 3 mm one.
 Depending on how cold the water temperature is, you may want a 5 mm or even 7 mm wetsuit, with correspondingly thick gloves and booties.

 Some open water swimmers just go swimming in their regular swimwear.
 They like the cold shock that the temperate waters give them, saying it makes them feel alive and it feels exciting.
 Are they onto something or are they out of their minds?